na-na-hi/renget/archive/cpu-lora.md

 opt_callback: iter=     1 sched=0.010000 loss=3.457290 dt=00:24:17 eta=11:44:33 |->
 ```
 It can also get stuck on `main: tokenize training data` for quite a while if you have a large data set (>50 MB)

+**Q:** Some of RAM sizes you reported are smaller than the size of the model itself.
+Is that wrong?
+How is it so memory efficient?
+**A:** See [this post](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1714366066).
+It explains it well, and is a good read.

 ## Appendix E - Converting Models for llama.cpp